ashrithadevi011/Smart-Bachelor-Housing-Finder-BatchFlats-/README.md

 Each property has a detailed page displaying:

-Property image

-Monthly rent

-Location

-Number of rooms

-Furnishing status

-WiFi availability
+Property image, Monthly rent, Location, Number of rooms, Furnishing status and WiFi availability.

 #Description: